AnthonyTIrwin/CodeLouisvilleJavascriptProject/readme.txt

 This is a Javascript Weather Dashboard.

-It first asks the user to input a zip code and then returns the current temperature for that area from the Openweather API.
+The user is asked to input a zip code to return the current temperature for that area in the USA from the Openweather API.

 Then since it's in Kelvin, the option of converting the temperature to Farenheit and Celcius is presented.
-The inputted temerature will be returned in the desired standard after pushing the submit button.

-And Finally, upon hitting the graphing button, a temerature over time graph is produced, showing intervals of three hours, over the course of several days.
+Simply input the temperature and select either celcius or farenheit, and then press the 'convert' button.

+Upon inputting the zip code, a graph is presented using a library from ploty.com.
+A second api from Openweather which returns historical weather data, which is pushed into an array, along with another array which gets timestamp data.
+The arrays are then used to plot a graph of temperature over time, in three hour intervals over the course of five days.
 The temperature is graphed in Kelvin.

 The app can be executed by placing files in a local directory and then running the index.html file in a web browser.